JeremyNevill/firework/README.md

 Firework
 ========

-Firework is a Realtime Micrologging Platform written using [Meteor](https://www.meteor.com).
+Firework is a Realtime Logging and Analytics Platform written using [Meteor](https://www.meteor.com) and MongoDb.

 The platform consists of 2 main parts:

 * Realtime Dashboard
-* Rest API
+* Logging API

-Micrologging is what we're calling..

-> 'concise log items that have real meaning, are readable by humans, and parsable by computers.'

-Log items include attributes such as:
+Log items include properties such as:

 * actor (who)
 * action (what)